ronit1408/trex/README.md

 # trex
-it's a game for gamer
+it's a game for the gamer